etereo-io/edge-next/doc/DEPLOYMENTS.md

 ```

 We use Google Cloud SDK commands to authenticate with the service account and deploy the application to GAE

-### Github Secrets

-We have two types of secrets:

-- secrets with values needed for deploying in GAE (GCP_SA_KEY and PROJECT_ID). **THEY COME FROM THE JSON FILE GENERATED WHEN YOU CREATE THE SERVICE ACCOUNT.**
-- secrets with values consumed in the app's code (ENV_VARIABLES and ENV_VARIABLES_PRO).

-GCP_SA_KEY (service account’s key json file, encoded as base64 string **$cat project-id.json | base64**)

-PROJECT_ID (project’s id google cloud platform)

-ENV_VARIABLES/ENV_VARIABLES_PRO: This is an base64 encoded version of the environment variables that are used inside the application.

 ## Other files related to the deployment process